JarrodCameron/pwn-docker/README.md

 ### TODO

+- [ ] Add more info to README
+- [ ] Uploading a file can be done by specifying the name
+- [ ] GET request to upload enpoint should return web page
+- [ ] Increase max size of file uploads allowed by nginx
+- [ ] Randomly generate password for "jc" + save password to disk
+- [ ] Enable SSH password authentication
+- [ ] Scheduled updated should be at 3am (not lunch)
+- [ ] GET:/revssh endpoint should print copy/pasteable ssh command

 - [x] Add to GitHub
 - [x] Generate ssh keys for `jc` user on startup
 - [x] Use GitHub actions to update images on event (e.g. push, dispatch)